 Currently, Kim is continuing her work with New Zealand and the US Film and Post Production markets.
 Her ongoing mission continues with combining traditional art and technology and combining her passion with aviation.
 Most recent involvements are with Aerial Cinematography, across several industry platforms.

-I recently started a film fund (www.omeira.com) based out of the UK along with Deepak Sikka, with the intention of making low budget genre films.
+Brooke recently also founded a film company (www.omeira.com), based out of the UK along with Deepak Sikka, an executive producer on films such as The King's Speech and Moon, with the intention of making excellent sub $10M films.

 In this role, Maruyama guides the Academic Relations and IPAX program by building strong relationships with participating schools to nurture the next generations of digital talent.
 Imageworks Professional Academic Excellence (IPAX) program emphasizes training standards developed from real-world production issues and helps member schools better prepare their graduates for potential employment both at Imageworks and the industry at large.
 Key components of the Academic Relations / IPAX program are the Internship program, Fellowships, Scholarships and on campus visits.

 Maruyama also enhances SPI’s recruiting efforts in sourcing, attracting, assessing and hiring senior level talent and supervisors needed to work on highly regarded films as Alice In Wonderland, Cloudy With A Chance of Meatballs and Hotel Transylvania.
 Maruyama and his team also strengthens SPIs stature as an Industry leader through “evangelizing” SPDP’s achievements, initiatives and successes through presentations, presence at festivals and conferences, school visits and industry events